 We align incentives with our Privia Physicians and those who fund healthcare spend by designing our revenue model such that we share in the benefit of our partners achieving better outcomes, regardless of reimbursement environment.
-Our fees are aligned with our Privia Physician practices' revenue streams, including both FFS and VBC reimbursements, and particularly the latter as we continue moving into successful long term value-based arrangements.
+Because we are paid a percentage of our practices' revenues, our fees are aligned with our Privia Physician practices' revenue streams, including both FFS and VBC reimbursements, and particularly the latter as we continue moving into successful long term value-based arrangements.
 We sign multiyear contracts with our Privia Physicians, creating highly predictable and recurring revenue.
 This stable revenue stream and our demonstrated ability to scale inform our growth plans as well as our ability to achieve attractive unit economics.